A-kly/School-Vault/STAT 151/Data and Variables.md

 # Gathering data: Data types
 ## Categorical
-- No granularity, only categories
+No granularity, only categories
-- Can be:
 - **Nominal**: No method to compare between categories, we have simply given *Names* to categories
 	- Eg: Gender, Blood type
 - **Ordinal**: We can made an order to each category, One observation/category comes before (or is better than) another category
 	- Eg: Letter grades

+### Nominal vs Ordinal
+Ask: Is one data better than another?
+- Phone area code -> Number is not ordered -> Nominal
 ## Numerical
-- No distinct categories, more continuous
+No distinct categories, more continuous
-- Eg:
+- **Discrete**: described with *integers* only
-	- Height
+	- Counted, not measured
-		- 190 cm, 190.1 cm, etc
-	- Number of students in 151
+	- eg: \# of customers

-## Figure out which
+- **Continuous**: Fractions of a unit are allowed
+	- Measured, not counted
+	- Eg: Height
-### Categorical vs Numerical
+## Categorical vs Numerical
 Ask: Does the data descibe a category or a value?
 - Phone area code -> Category of location ->Categorical
-### Nominal vs Ordinal
-Ask: Is one data better than another?
-- Phone area code -> Number is not ordered -> Nominal